fertassara/fertassara/Readme.md

 - 🌱 I’m currently learning **other programming languages as well as libraries and frameworks.**

-- 💬 Ask me about **I'm a passionate young designer specializing in full stack development.
+- 💬 I'm a passionate young designer specializing in full stack development.
 I'm always on the lookout for new challenges and opportunities to learn and grow in the exciting world of technology.**

 - 📫 How to reach me **fernandotassaradev@gmail.com**